What's the recovery like for Hand Filler?

 Everything you need to know about Hand Filler recovery — timeline, tips, what to avoid, and when to call your provider.

-Typical downtime: Minimal — hands may be tender and bruised for a few days
+Typical downtime: Minimal — but your hands can feel oddly stiff and 'full' for several days

 Recovery timeline